 Under New York State Education Law, section 355 the University has implemented a violent felony offense plan.
 Any violent felony occurring on the Garden City campus or any of the Adelphi centers will cause for immediate notification to the appropriate jurisdiction.
-The Garden City campus and the Manhattan Center have Memorandums of Understanding between the University and the Garden City and New York City Police Departments agreeing to the coordination, response and subsequent investigation of violent felonies.
+The Garden City campus has Memorandums of Understanding between the University and the Garden City Police Departments agreeing to the coordination, response and subsequent investigation of violent felonies.